districtr/districtr/docs/10spatialabilities/spatialabilities.md

 ### Suggestions

 - This special object should be made into its own file to highlight its importance.
-- A comprehensive listing of available features coul also live in that new file.
+A comprehensive listing of available features could also live in that new file.

 # #